An overview of Mexico's history, from its ancient Indian civilizations to its independence from Europe to modern day

 By 1915, however, Carranza was at war with both Villa and Zapata, particularly over the slow pace of land reform.
 U.S. president Woodrow Wilson twice intervened on behalf of Carranza, and in 1915 he dispatched a cavalry force against Villa, who had raided a U.S. border town.
 In 1916 the victorious Carranza called for a convention to draft a new constitution.

-The Constitution of 1917.
-The 1917 Constitution revived Juárez'ideal of free public education and government control of church property and wealth.
+The 1917 Constitution revived Juárez' ideal of free public education and government control of church property and wealth.
 It regulated hours and wages for workers and upheld their right to unionize and strike.
 It also affirmed the government's right to reclaim ownership of all land, as well as the resources beneath the surface, in the name of the nation.
 Although socially progressive, many provisions of the new constitution were not carried out because of a lack of funds and political will.

 Lázaro Cárdenas, elected president in 1934, restored the revolutionary fervor of an earlier time.
 He recast the party, making it national in scope and bringing it under presidential control, and he undertook a number of bold economic and social changes.
 He nationalized the oil industry (much of which was foreign-owned) and the railroads, distributed more land to the poor than any previous president, and greatly increased the number of schools.